ajmal017/tickerWatch/README.md

 # tickerWatch
-A dashboard application for easily keeping track of potential investments
+A dashboard application for easily keeping track of potential investments (Dash, Python)